Best trails in Lake Eildon National Park

 - Moderate trails in Lake Eildon National Park

-- No dogs trails in Lake Eildon National Park
+- Trails with no dogs in Lake Eildon National Park

-- Scenic viewpoint trails in Lake Eildon National Park
+- Trails with views in Lake Eildon National Park

 - Wildlife trails in Lake Eildon National Park